What is a Scholarpreneur?

 Every academic needs to create a personal academic website.
 A profile page at your university or an account on Academia.edu isn’t enough.
 If you don’t have your own personal website, preferably with your name in the domain name, then you do not own your online presence.

 If you do not take charge of your online presence, then Google will create it for you through the chaos of their algorithm.
 Communications instructor Kelli Marshal notes that a Google search for academics without their own website will return one of two results: the name of their institution or department; second, their webpage on Rate My Professor.
 The latter rarely has anything positive to say.
+Science&Literacy is an example of a good academic website.
+It was created by Simone Jones, who has extensive experience in the education system and in her blog she shares useful information for teachers.
+And you can do the same!

 Has a student ever gone on a nasty rant about your class?
 That could be the top entry on a Google search for your name.
 Or it could be a disgruntled undergraduate who considers you unfair, ignorant, or unprofessional – exactly what happened to Marshall.
 A student was angry with her because she had begun incorporating Twitter into the classroom.
 Many students in her introductory film course embraced the Twitter assignments, but a handful revolted.
 One particular student took to the Internet to argue that social media has no place in the classroom.
 In the diatribe he mentioned Marshall’s name, school affiliation, and the classes she taught.